IsabelVazquez/IsabelVazquez.github.io/_posts/2018-01-19-what_are_websockets.markdown

 * send - used to send data
 * close - used to close the connection

-If you’re more curious over other different interactions between clients and servers, read [this StackOverflow answer](https://stackoverflow.com/questions/11077857/what-are-long-polling-websockets-server-sent-events-sse-and-comet) to get started.
+If you’re more curious over other interactions between clients and servers, read [this StackOverflow answer](https://stackoverflow.com/questions/11077857/what-are-long-polling-websockets-server-sent-events-sse-and-comet) to get started.

 Check out [Socket.io](https://socket.io/), a popular WebSocket library.